 - The Hearing Officer may also serve as the Decision-Maker. - The Hearing Officer will be an individual who has received training on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for complainants, and any technology to be used at the hearing. - The Hearing Officer will not have any bias for or against either party or any other conflict of interest.
-Neither the Title IX Coordinator, the Investigator, nor any parties' advisor can serve as the Hearing Officer. - The Hearing Officer is responsible for presiding over the hearing in accordance with the hearing procedures set forth below. - The Hearing Officer will determine the order of the witnesses. - The Hearing Officer will determine whether each question asked by one of the parties' advisors seeks relevant information and will provide an explanation for any determination to exclude a question. - The Hearing Officer will not consider any statement made by a witness who is not available for cross-examination. - The Hearing Officer will prepare a written determination as set forth below.
+Neither the Title IX Coordinator, the Investigator, nor any parties' advisor can serve as the Hearing Officer. - The Hearing Officer is responsible for presiding over the hearing in accordance with the hearing procedures set forth below. - The Hearing Officer will determine the order of the witnesses. - The Hearing Officer will determine whether each question asked by one of the parties' advisors seeks relevant information and will provide an explanation for any determination to exclude a question. - The Hearing Officer will prepare a written determination as set forth below.